qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

 vector layer.

 .. warning:: No new output file will be created.
-The algorithm adds new columns to the source vector layer
+The algorithm adds new columns to the source vector layer.

 Parameters
 ..........

 ``Raster layer`` [raster]
-  Raster layer in input
+  Raster layer in input.

 ``Band number`` [raster band]
-  If the raster is multiband choose the band you want to calculate the statistics
+  If the raster is multiband choose the band you want to calculate the statistics.

-  Default: *Band 1 (Gray)*
+  Default: *1*

-``Vector layer containing zones`` [vector: polygon] Polygon vector layer
+``Vector layer containing zones`` [vector: polygon] Polygon vector layer.

 ``Output column prefix`` [string]
-  Prefix string for output columns
+  Prefix string for output columns.

   Default: ``_``